VinceGhi/bevy-game/README.md

 Little project for learning rust and bevy

-You need to install cargo-make if you want to use the build.toml.

-1. install `cargo install --force cargo-make`
-2. run `cargo make` to build for windows and linux
+1. run `make` to build for windows and linux

-if you simply wnat to run the game in debug-mode: `cargo run --features bevy/dynamic`
+2. `make windows/linux` to build specifically for windows or linux
+3. `make run` to run as with faster compile time and in debug mode